Student Case Histories

 I had a friend at MPW who had recommended the college which is why I came here when I was disappointed by my A level grades.
 If you’re the sort of person that needs to knuckle down it’s so good.
 The teaching is amazing.
 It’s so relaxed and if there is anything you don’t understand it is easy to ask.
 I wanted to do a course that is not usually taken by History students at MPW (Tudor Rebellion) so they tailored a course for me and I had one-to-one tuition for that part.
 It’s been really good to boost my grade.

 Nicola joined MPW from Immanuel College for one-year A level courses.
-She achieved grades A*A*A in Biology, Chemistry and Physics and is now taking a gap year while she applies to read Medicine.
+She achieved grades A*A*A in Biology, Chemistry and Physics and won a place to read Medicine at University College London.
 Nicola says:

 I chose MPW because my brother came to MPW, loved his time here and came out with really good grades.
 When I didn’t do so well in my AS levels I knew something had to change.
 I came for an admissions meeting and it felt like a good fit for me.
 It’s been absolutely amazing.
 I’ve really, really enjoyed it and genuinely enjoyed all my lessons and being taught.
 My teachers are phenomenal!
 Coming to MPW was definitely the best decision for me.
 I’ve never had an exam period before where I wasn’t stressed, panicky or not feeling prepared but at MPW they have changed that.
 The exam preparation that you do throughout the year has helped me so much.